 MSB Frequently Asked Questions

-To ensure that the citizens of Georgia have access to wide array of properly operated money service providers, the MSB section of the Non-Depository Financial Institutions Division is responsible for supervising those who are licensed (or who should be licensed) to do business in the Georgia as a check casher, seller-issuer of payment instruments or money transmitter.
+To ensure that the citizens of Georgia have access to wide array of properly operated money service providers, the MSB section of the Non-Depository Financial Institutions Division is responsible for supervising those who are licensed (or who should be licensed) to do business in the Georgia as a check casher or money transmitter.
 In regards to MSBs covered by Georgia law, the Department is charged with the supervision and examination of their business affairs to ensure that they operate in a manner consistent with state law, and also for the protection of the interests of consumers who are served by these entities.

 Certain categories of MSBs must apply to the Department and meet certain licensing standards before they may legally offer their services to the public.
 Monetary fines and civil sanctions can be levied if a person or company is discovered to be operating in Georgia without being properly licensed.